freedomofpress/dangerzone/plan.md

 ## Phase 4: Create background task and move existing logic in there

-1. Create a background task using `QThread` that spawns when the GUI application starts.
+1. Create a `BackgroundTask` class using `QThread` that spawns when the GUI application starts.
-2. Invoke the logic that checks for container and application updates in this background task.
-It is currently spawned by `dangerzone/gui/updater.py`, class `UpdaterThread(QtCore.QThread)`.
+2. The `BackgroundTask` will *invoke* the logic that checks for container and application updates.
+This logic is currently spawned by `dangerzone/gui/updater.py`, class `UpdaterThread(QtCore.QThread)`.
    * Separate the job that checks for application updates from the job that checks for container updates.
-3. Invoke the logic that installs the container image in this background task, after the update checks.
-It is currently spawned by `dangerzone/gui/main_window.py`, class `InstallContainerThread(QtCore.QThread)`.
+3. The `BackgroundTask` will *invoke* the logic that installs the container image, after the update checks.
+This logic is currently spawned by `dangerzone/gui/main_window.py`, class `InstallContainerThread(QtCore.QThread)`.
-4. Do not spawn the `UpdaterThread` / `InstallContainerThread` anymore, since the background task is now responsible for these actions.
+4. Do not spawn the `UpdaterThread` / `InstallContainerThread` anymore, since the `BackgroundTask` is now responsible for orchestrating these actions.
+5. Convert `UpdaterThread` and `InstallContainerThread` to regular classes (or refactor their relevant logic into standalone functions/utility classes) that can be called by the `BackgroundTask`.
+6. Move the signals (`app_update_available`, `container_update_available`,
+   `install_container_progress`, `install_container_finished`) to the
+   `BackgroundTask` class.

 ## Phase 5: Make background task update the bottom bar

-1. When the background task performs a specific job, show a message in the bottom bar for it:
+1. When the background task performs a specific job, show a message in the bottom bar we created in phase 3 for it:
-   * Checking for container updates
+   * Starting (when there's no action yet)
-   * Checking for application updates
+   * Checking for updates (before we start checking for updates)
-   * Installing container image
+   * Installing container image (if the installation strategy is not `DO_NOTHING`)
 2. If the background task is running, add a spinner, an info icon, and make the text color orange.
 3. If the background task has completed successfully, show a green message that reads "Ready".
 4. If the background task has failed, show the last message in red color, and an info icon.
+5. Communicate these status changes via signals (`status_report`).
+The object passed via these signals should be similar to ReleaseReport, and should have two message
+   types:
+   * ProgressReport(message: str) -> the background task is still working
+   * CompletionReport(message: str, success: bool) -> the background task has completed, either successfully, or with a failure.

 ## Phase 6: Make conversions block until background task has completed successfully